ethz-asl/interiornet_to_rosbag/README.md

 ## The InteriorNet dataset
 The InteriorNet dataset is split into the following:
-1. 705 scenes with 3 ground truth trajectories and IMU data, color and depth images, ground truth instance images, with 1000 frames each at 25 frames per second.
-Each trajectory is available in regular lighting and random lighting. [(HD1-HD6)]
+1. 705 scenes with 3 ground truth trajectories and IMU data, color and depth images, ground truth instance images, with 1000 frames each, at 25 frames per second.
+Each trajectory is available in regular lighting and random lighting. *[HD1-HD6]*

-2. 20000 scenes with 20 random views with ground truth camera pose, color and depth images and ground truth instance and object class images.
-These views are also available in both regular lighting and random lighting.
-[HD7]
+2. 20000 scenes with 20 random views containing ground truth camera pose, color and depth images and ground truth instance and object class images.
+These views are also available in both regular lighting and random lighting. *[HD7]*

 ## How to use these tools